nom-land/colib-magazine-service/README.md

 ## Notice

 - Sharing with images not supported yet.
-- Updates only supported for review content and review title
+- Updates supported for review content and review title and url